wpaccessibility/wp-a11y-docs/_posts/2025-08-27-offer-multiple-ways-to-contact-you.md

 Quick question?
 Don’t want to call?
 A chat box sounds perfect.

-Until you get stuck with a robot that can’t help and just tells you to “check the FAQs” or to call someone.
+Until you get stuck with a robot that can’t help and tells you to “check the FAQs” or to call someone.
 Instead of helping, you’re fobbing people off.

 Deaf and hard-of-hearing people say that chat can be a great alternative to phone calls, as long as it involves a real person.